-If you learn of a business or investment opportunity through the use of TriNet property or information or due to your position at TriNet (e.g., as a result of your interaction with a competitor, actual or potential client, supplier or business associate of TriNet), you may not participate in the opportunity or make the investment, unless you obtain the prior written approval of the CCO or their designee, which you may seek via request by completing this Outside Employment or Business Venture Disclosure Form.
+If you learn of a business or investment opportunity through the use of TriNet property or information or due to your position at TriNet (e.g., as a result of your interaction with a competitor, actual or potential client, supplier or business associate of TriNet), you may not participate in the opportunity or make the investment, unless you obtain the prior written approval of the CCO or their designee, which you may seek via request by submitting an Outside Investment/Financial Interest or Business Opportunity Disclosure.
 Such an opportunity should be considered an opportunity for TriNet first and foremost.